-- 1. To access the gear box, remove the cab from the chassis by unscrewing the body mount screws (located underneath the trucks) as seen in fig. 8 and lifting the cab from the chassis. - 2.
-Once the cab is removed, remove the trucks by unscrewing the black Phillips motor mount screw located on the underside of the drive trucks (fig. 8). - Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease. - Reassemble the truck and motor, being careful not to pinch any wires between the truck block and motor mount. - After repeating the procedure for the other motor, reassemble the chassis and body, being careful that the wire harnesses are not caught between the chassis and body, and reinstall the body mount screws.
+- 1. To access the gear box, remove the cab from the chassis by unscrewing the body mount screws as seen above and lifting the cab from the chassis. - Once the cab is removed, remove the trucks by unscrewing the black Phillips motor mount screw located on the underside of the drive trucks. - 3.
+Once the motor mount screw has been removed, pull the motor away from the truck block and lightly coat the motor worm gear and bronze drive gear (in the truck block) with grease. - 4.
+Reassemble the truck and motor, being careful not to pinch any wires between the truck block and motor mount. - After repeating the procedure for the other motor, reassemble the chassis and body, being careful that the wire harnesses are not caught between the chassis and body, and reinstall the body mount screws.